Cost to Retile a Shower

 Retiling can revitalise your bathroom along with the addition of a few new furnishings and spring cleaning, and this doesn't have to cost much money.

 The average cost to retile a bathroom shower is around £250, with higher prices associated with premium shower tile materials.
-Here's a closer look:
+This is a great reduction on the average cost to retile a whole bathroom, giving you a new look on a budget.

 Shower Retiling Prices